Session 5 Year 2024 Production Project

 Intention (SMART Goal) for the Session

-By May 10, as part of TEAM 4 as Editor, I will have evidence of the use of After Effects to achieve a shocking effect by following Electrocution Shock Tutorial for Session 5.
+By May 10, as part of TEAM 4 as Editor, I will have evidence of the use of After Effects to achieve a shocking effect by following the Electrocution Shock Tutorial for Session 5.

 PRE-PRODUCTION – INQUIRY